-For the years ended December 31, 2022, 2021 and 2020, our two most significant travel partners were Expedia (and its subsidiaries) and Booking (and its subsidiaries), each of which accounted for 10% or more of our consolidated revenue and together accounted for approximately 35%, 34% and 25% of our consolidated revenue, respectively.
-Nearly all of this concentration of revenue is recorded in our Tripadvisor Core segment during these reporting periods.
-Additionally, our business is dependent on relationships with third-party service operators that we rely on to fulfill service obligations to our customers where we are the merchant of record, such as our experience providers and vacation rental owners.
+For the years ended December 31, 2023, 2022 and 2021, our two most significant travel partners were Expedia (and its subsidiaries) and Booking (and its subsidiaries), each of which accounted for 10% or more of our consolidated revenue and together accounted for approximately 25%, 31% and 34% of our consolidated revenue, respectively.
+Nearly all of this concentration of revenue is recorded in our Brand Tripadvisor segment during these reporting periods.

+Additionally, our business is dependent on relationships with third-party service operators that we rely on to fulfill service obligations to our customers where we are the merchant of record, such as our experience providers.
 However, no single operator's inventory resulted in more than 10% of our revenue on a consolidated basis or at a reportable segment level in any period presented.